logzio/logz-docs/_source/logzio_collections/_log-sources/openvas.md

 ##### Generate a CSV report in OpenVAS

 OpenVAS reports are typically generated manually, as needed.
-There are also third-party tools for scheduling OpenVAS to generate reports automatically.

 After completing a scan in OpenVAS, perform the following steps to generate a CSV report.

-1. Click the **Scans tab**, then choose **Reports**.
+1. Click the **Scans tab**, then select **Reports**.
-2. Select a report from the list.
+2. Select a report from the list of results.
 3. The report summary will open.
 Select **CSV Results** from the drop-down menu (top left corner) and click the download option (It's the green arrow <i class="fas fa-long-arrow-alt-down"></i>).

     ![OpenVAS image](https://dytvr9ot2sszz.cloudfront.net/logz-docs/security-analytics/openvas.png)

-4. The CSV file will be downloaded to the default Downloads path set for your Web browser, unless you've changed the default.
-Make sure it is the same path as set in your Filebeat configuration above.
+4. The CSV file will be downloaded to the default Downloads path set for your Web browser. <br>
+If your Filebeat is configued to read reports from another folder, you can manually copy OpenVAS reports to another folder or change the browser's default Downloads path.

 ##### Check Logz.io for your logs